-Grains of Paradise is idigenous to the west coast of Africa.
-It is a relative of both ginger and cardamom, this is what give it its peppery floral flavor.
-This spice was used in Europe the same way pepper was used and it was also added to beverages like beer and wine.
+Grains of Paradise is indigenous to the west coast of Africa.
+It is a relative of both ginger and cardamom, this is what gives it its peppery floral flavor.
+This spice was used in Europe much the same way black pepper is used and it was also added to beverages like beer and wine.
 Grains of Paradise became popular when pepper became expensive and when the cost of pepper subsided Grains of Paradise became less known.
-Luckily it has been brought back through cooking knowlege of its added essence to its peppery flavor.
-Use Grains of Paradise in any dish you would add pepper to add a more floral note to your dish, or even mix with pepper in your pepper grinder to add debth.
+Luckily it has been brought back through cooking knowledge of its added essence to its peppery flavor.
+Use Grains of Paradise in any dish you would add pepper to add a more floral note to your dish, or even mix with pepper in your pepper grinder to add depth.